Coming soon..

 1. Provider

-You are acting as a Distributor when you move the system through the market without changing it.☐ Are you part of the supply chain but not the original provider?☐ Are you making the system available to others (resale, licensing, distribution)?☐ Are you leaving the system as-is, without changing its behaviour or purpose?If yes, you are operating as a Distributor.5.
+You are likely acting as a Distributor if you make the system available without changing it.☐ Are you part of the supply chain, but not the original provider or importer?☐ Are you making the system available (resale, licensing, distribution)?☐ Are you not modifying its behaviour, purpose, or design?If yes, you are operating as a Distributor.5.
 Authorised Representative

-You are acting as an Authorised Representative when you stand in for a provider inside the EU.☐ Are you based in the EU?☐ Have you been formally appointed by a non-EU provider?☐ Do you act on their behalf for regulatory interactions?If yes, you are operating as an Authorised Representative.6.
+You are likely acting as an Authorised Representative if you act on behalf of a non-EU provider.☐ Are you established in the EU?☐ Have you been formally appointed by a non-EU provider?☐ Do you act on their behalf for regulatory obligations and interactions?If yes, you are operating as an Authorised Representative.6.
 Scope Check

 Regulation (EU) 2024/1689 (n.d.).
 Article 25.
 EU Artificial Intelligence Act. https://artificialintelligenceact.eu/article/25/